Our Blog

 Natural controls for Red Mite

 Anecdotal evidence on Facebook forums say that Dettol pure and power, Jeyes fluid, Smite, blow torch, steam cleaning, jet washing, lime washing, diesel mixed with engine oil, siliconing, glossing, vegetable oil with fairy liquid etc have been used.
+Vaseline at the end of perches is also of little use.
+Red mite can climb and drop from the roof, they don’t follow the rules of the road and walk nicely along perches.
 Red Stop, Ivermectin, or heaven forbid Fipronil are all poor solutions.
 (Fipronil is banned for use in poultry due to egg contamination).
 Short of soaking your grandfathers beard clippings in vodka and dancing naked at full moon will not cure it either.

 One thing is for sure, desperate people clutch at all these straws with varying degrees of success or repeated dismal failures.
 Many “treatments” result in spectacular coop bonfires as a kill all or cure all solution.
 Instead of messing about with questionable treatments, do something with a treatment that actually does what it says on the tin.
 SPEED IS OF THE ESSENCE here otherwise you will not have a dogs chance of getting on top of it.
 Basically, if it is not residual, then don’t waste your time or your money.